 His journey took an unexpected turn when a neck injury ended his promising baseball career (91-92 mph fastball) at the University of Washington.
 Converting his understanding of athletic biomechanics into entrepreneurial ventures, Chris began teaching "feet to fingertips" kinetic energy to young pitchers, launching his first business while still in college.
 This led to co-founding I Love Baseball in 2005, a foundation that helps children in the Dominican Republic pursue both their baseball dreams and education simultaneously.

-Inspired by NaShuntae Pleasant-Miles, an influential 1999 Washington DECA State President who passed away from a brain tumor in 2003, Chris followed her leadership example by serving as Washington DECA State President and later National DECA President.
+Inspired by NaShuntae Pleasant-Miles, an influential 1999 Washington DECA State President who passed away from a brain tumor in 2003, Chris followed her leadership example by serving as Washington DECA State President and later National DECA President representing 165,000 students.
 He later co-founded NaShuntae's Gift with her father Nate Miles (who became a key investor and mentor in Chris's early entrepreneurial ventures), creating a scholarship that honors NaShuntae's legacy by supporting students demonstrating perseverance and excellence.

 In 2023, answering his great uncle Kirby McCoy's challenge to "do something great for the kids of Kelso," Chris implemented Hilander Democracy for his hometown—a real-world experiment in BFT Democracy that powers the Hilander Hall of Fame, celebrating over a century of Kelso's rich history.
-This innovative governance framework uses multi-layered thresholds to ensure transparent, verifiable decisions while maintaining community connection through in-person gatherings.
+This innovative governance framework uses multi-layered thresholds to ensure transparent, verifiable decisions while maintaining community connection through in-person gatherings, demonstrating the same principles powering STORE's democratic governance at civilizational scale.

-As the CEO of STORE Research, Inc., Chris leads the development of the STORE protocol, a decentralized cloud computing protocol that democratizes access to computing resources.
-With his resilient background, transitioning from a mineral mining family in Oklahoma (where his grandfather played catch with Mickey Mantle's father in the mines) to being raised by a teen mom to a tech entrepreneur in California in just three generations, Chris is positioned to shape discourse around American innovation, democratic systems, and public policy in the years to come.
+With his resilient background, transitioning from a mineral mining family in Oklahoma (where his grandfather played catch with Mickey Mantle's father in the mines) to being raised by a teen mom to a tech entrepreneur building infrastructure where everyone has a voice as AI capabilities determine our collective future, Chris is positioned to shape discourse around American innovation, democratic systems, and public policy in the years to come.

 Lifemap is trusted history in 100 characters or less